Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: General analysis for lattice model with abelian onsite G -symmetry

 It follows that the fusion rules of topological sectors of states of the phase realized by \eqref{eq:Hamiltonian_symmetry_preserving} are given by

-Therefore, the fusion category of topological sector of states is equivalent to the fusion category $\rep(G)$ of finite-dimensional $G$-representations.
+Therefore, the fusion category of topological sectors of states is equivalent to the fusion category $\rep(G)$ of finite-dimensional $G$-representations.

 From another perspective, if we view \eqref{eq:Hamiltonian_symmetry_preserving} as a system without symmetry, it realizes the trivial 1d topological order (without symmetry) because the ground state $\lvert \Omega_G \rangle$ is a product state.
-Thus the topological sectors of states form a fusion category equivalent to $\vect$.
-By Theorem$^{\text{ph}}$ \ref{pthm:symmetry_equivariantization}, if we view \eqref{eq:Hamiltonian_symmetry_preserving} as a system with $G$-symmetry, the $G$-symmetric topological sectors of states form a fusion category equivalent to the equivariantization $\vect^G$, which is just $\rep(G)$ (see example \ref{expl:vect_equivariantization_rep_G}).
+Thus the topological sectors of states form a fusion category equivalent to $\vect$ (see also remark \ref{SPT_rem_without_sym}).
+By Theorem$^{\text{ph}}$ \ref{pthm:symmetry_equivariantization}, if we view \eqref{eq:Hamiltonian_symmetry_preserving} as a system with $G$-symmetry, the $G$-symmetric topological sectors of states form a fusion category equivalent to the equivariantization $\vect^G \simeq \rep(G)$ (see example \ref{expl:vect_equivariantization_rep_G}), which coincide with the upper analysis.

+Now we have the topological sectors of operators $\FZ_1(\rep(G))$ and the topological sectors of states $\rep(G)$.
+We want to figure out the action of $\FZ_1(\rep(G))$ on $\rep(G)$ on the macroscopic level.